 – equipment and home modifications that may mean the difference between an ABI sufferer living in a care facility and being able to live at home, and

 The JMB Foundation is an ACNC registered charity.

 WHAT WE DO

-The JMB Foundation’s vision is simple: all young sufferers of acquired brain injury should be fully and appropriately supported in their financial, rehabilitation and accommodation needs.
+The JMB Foundation’s vision is simple: all young people living with acquired brain injury should be fully and appropriately supported in their financial, rehabilitation and accommodation needs.

-In recent times we have been closely involved in the planning and development of a 10-bed purpose-built high care facility for young people in Austin Street, Alphington.
-These are young men and women with severe brain injuries who would otherwise have been housed in aged care nursing homes.
+The JMB Foundation has, in the past, been closely involved in the planning and development of a 10-bed purpose-built high care facility for young people in Austin Street, Alphington.
+Its residents are young men and women with severe brain injuries, who would otherwise have been housed in aged care nursing homes.

 A comprehensive and easy to understand summary of:

 - An explanation of how everything fits together